miwashi-edu/edu-react-intro-2/README.md

 #
 cd ~
 cd ws
-mr -rf react-app # If it exists from before.
+rm -rf react-app # If it exists from before.

 #Create directory for react application
 mkdir react-app && cd react-app